Effective Date: November 26, 1997

 g.
 Full details on any financial obligations to either the United States or a foreign government.

 h.
-Personal information on the Exchange Visitor (and to the extent applicable, the Exchange Visitor's spouse and children), including full name; occupation; present position and title; nationality; place and date of birth; present address and residence; intended residence; place and date of all entries into and exits from the United States; passport (country and number); visa number; city and state of District Director of Immigration Office under which the alien is placed; alien registration (if applicable) number and authorized period of stay; exchange visitor programs, program numbers, and sponsors; duration of present employment; previous employment in the United States; education and degrees; research experience; professional society memberships; honors; contributions to the state of the art; and publications.
+Personal information on the Exchange Visitor (and to the extent applicable, the Exchange Visitor's spouse and children), including full name; occupation; present position and title; nationality; place and date of birth; present address and residence; intended residence; place and date of all entries into and exits from the United States; passport (country and number); visa number; city and state of District Director of Immigration Office under which the foreign national is placed; foreign national registration (if applicable) number and authorized period of stay; exchange visitor programs, program numbers, and sponsors; duration of present employment; previous employment in the United States; education and degrees; research experience; professional society memberships; honors; contributions to the state of the art; and publications.

 i.
 For the Exchange Visitor, and his/her spouse and children, copies of his/her passport (including pages with personal information, photograph, and U.S. visas, entries, and exits), and all IAP-66/DS-2019, or equivalent forms previously executed indicating participation in the Exchange Visitor Program.